tmobile/magentaA11y/_checklist-native/toggle-switch.md

   group: |
     Visible label is grouped or associated with the switch in a single swipe
   state: |
-    Express its state: disabled/dimmed, On/Off
+    Express its state (disabled/dimmed, on/off)
 ---

 ## Developer Notes